 Such products give them the promise of taking them from point A to point B in their lives.

-In the hope of transforming their lives into a better one, people buy them.
+In the hope of transforming their lives into better ones, people buy them.

 Combined with “curiosity,” “hope” can skyrocket the success of your sales copy.

-Tell me, if I tell you that to stay fit, all you need is, daily exercise and healthy food.
+If I tell you that all you need is daily exercise and healthy food to stay fit.
 Would you believe this?

 You might say, “Nah, it couldn’t be this simple.”

-People don’t really believe that simple things can solve bigger problems.
+People don’t believe that simple things can solve more significant problems.

 They are always looking for a magic pill that will cure their problem.

-Therefore, if you are trying to sell prevention, then chances are few people would buy that.
+Therefore, if you are trying to sell prevention, few people would buy that.

-On the contrary, if you are selling a cure, chances are more people would buy that depending on how serious the issue is.
+On the contrary, if you are selling a cure, chances are more people would buy that depending on how severe the issue is.